tnt07-t/luminary-backend/API_SPECIFICATION.md

 - All timestamps are in ISO 8601 format
 - All IDs are integers starting from 1
 - Minutes are tracked as integers
+- **Automatic Minute Calculation**: User `total_minutes` are automatically updated when sessions change (completed, modified, or deleted)
 - Post types:
   - `"completion"` - when a constellation is fully completed
   - `"progress"` - when a session/star is completed
 - Sessions default to `is_completed: false` when created
 - Constellation attempts start with `stars_completed: 0`
+- The `total_minutes` field in user responses reflects real-time calculations from completed sessions